webmaster442/ultimatedotnetcheatsheet/cheatsheet.md

 * Update a tool: `dotnet tool update [tool Name]`
 * Update a globaly installed tool: `dotnet tool update -g [tool Name]`

-Globaly means that the tool is installed to the users profile, instead of the current project/solution.
+Globally means that the tool is installed to the users profile, instead of the current project/solution.

 ## NuGet